ucsd-cse8a-f18/ucsd-cse8a-f18.github.io/index.md

 <a id="basics"></a>
 ## Basics

-- Lecture:  Expect class to be interactive; you'll work through problems in groups, compare multiple approaches to solutions, and answer multiple-choice questions using iClickers (see <a href="#engage">Engagement</a> below).
+*Lecture*  Expect class to be interactive; you'll work through problems in groups, compare multiple approaches to solutions, and answer multiple-choice questions using iClickers (see <a href="#engage">Engagement</a> below).
 Due to space constraints, you must attend the lecture in which you're enrolled.

 | Lecture | Time     | Location | Instructor |
 | :-----: |:--------:| :-------:| :--------: |